 Comparing sunflower seed butter to peanut butter is like pitting apples against oranges.
-Apples and oranges are both fruits that are sort of roundish, but otherwise, they are nothing alike.
-Sunflower seed butter and peanut butter are both protein-rich plant-based spreads with healthy fats, but their nutrition profiles are very different.
+They're both roundish, but otherwise, nothing alike.
+Both plant-based butters are protein-rich with healthy fats, but their nutrition profiles differ.

 Seeds are having a nutritional moment as people are adding chia, flax, pepitas and hemp – to name a few – to salads, baked goods (for recipe see SUNFLOWER SEED BUTTER MUFFINS: THEY’RE A LITTLE GREEN), yogurt, smoothies and more.